Operator growth bounds from graph theory: Introduction

-The advantage of this perspective is that most terms in the nested commutators of Lieb and Robinson are immediately recognized as rotations of $\mathbb{P}_j A_i(t)$ which leave $\lVert \mathbb{P}_j A_i(t)\rVert$ fixed.
+This notation helps us to clarify that most terms in the nested commutators of Lieb and Robinson are ``rotations" of $\mathbb{P}_j A_i(t)$ which leave $\lVert \mathbb{P}_j A_i(t)\rVert$ fixed.
 We formalize which terms are important and which terms are not using the \emph{factor graph} structure of the Hamiltonian.
 Even without knowing each $H_X$ explicitly, we still restrict how operators grow, classifying the terms in the Taylor expanded $\mathbb{P}_jA_i(t)$ into different topological classes of operator growth.
 Remarkably, each topological class is resummable, using a generalization of the interaction picture of quantum mechanics.
-This exact resummation leads to a simple bound on $\lVert \mathbb{P}_jA_i(t) \rVert$ (Theorem~\ref{theor3}).
+This exact resummation leads to a simple bound on $\lVert \mathbb{P}_jA_i(t) \rVert$ (Theorem~\ref{theor3}). \AC{And moreover, this approach works for both the conventional operator norm of a commutator, as well as other norms including Frobenius norms or Schatten $p$-norms.}

-The Lieb-Robinson bound \cite{liebrobinson} is a simple corollary of our bound (Corollary \ref{corolLR}), and it is instructive to compare our results to theirs.
+The classic Lieb-Robinson bound \cite{liebrobinson} is a simple corollary of our bound (Corollary \ref{corolLR}), and it is instructive to compare our results to theirs.
 The key historical insight of the Lieb-Robinson bound was that where $d(i,j)$ is the distance between degrees of freedom $i$ and $j$, $\lambda_*$ is a \emph{quantum Lyapunov exponent} and $v_{\mathrm{LR}}$ is the \emph{Lieb-Robinson velocity} which bounds the spatial growth of operators. (\ref{eq:introLR}) suggests that the domain in which operators have support expands out at the velocity $v_{\mathrm{LR}}$, which is readily computed following \cite{hastings}.
 We prove that $v_{\mathrm{LR}}$, as computed by applying the triangle inequality to nested commutators, overestimates the speed at which this domain grows by (at least) a factor of 2 (Proposition \ref{prop8}).
 We further show that the speed is overestimated by (at least) a factor of 4 in a one dimensional lattice model.